Skip to main contentArrow Right

 Fig: Create a Lambda trigger

-• Select Create Function in the top right corner, and configure the following items:
+• Click Create Function in the top right corner, and use the following settings:

 • Function name: OIDC_USER_MERGE